All Episodes

 Why doesn't he share them?

-Do you might you remember him being wrong, Michael?
+Do you remember him being wrong, Michael?

 I don't remember him being wrong.

-I mean he typically shares stuff, but that's what I just said.
+I mean, he typically shares stuff, but that's what I just said.

 We'll wait to see when he drops it.